munnarshainy/munnarshainy-github.io/README.md

 ## About the site

-A single-page static site built with plain HTML and CSS — no frameworks, no dependencies.
+A single-page static site built with plain HTML and CSS.
 Hosted for free on GitHub Pages.

 ## Get in touch